sigurdnev/nordic_workshop/README.md

     APP_PWM_INSTANCE(PWM1,1);                       // Create the instance "PWM1" using TIMER1.
 ```
+### Step 3

-2 -	The second thing we have to do is creating the function `pwm_init()` where we configure, initialize and enable the PWM peripheral.
+The next thing we have to do is creating the function `pwm_init()` where we configure, initialize and enable the PWM peripheral.
 You configure the pwm library by creating a app_pwm_config_t struct like shown below

 ```C
     app_pwm_config_t pwm_config = {